oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

-## Step 4: Namespace, Services and Ingress rules
+## Task 4: Namespace, Services and Ingress rules

 You now have the basic environment to deploy services, and we've looked at how to use the Kubernetes dashboard and the kubectl command line.

-### Step 4a: Creating a namespace to work in
+### Task 4a: Creating a namespace to work in

 Kubernetes supports the concept of namespaces, these logically split the cluster up, effectively into multiple virtual clusters.
 It's similar to having different directories to store documents for different projects, and like directories you can have multiple namespaces.
 In this case you are going to be using your own cluster, but having a separate namespace splits your work from the system functions (those are in a namespace called kube-system).
 We're not going to be using it in this lab, but namespaces can also be used to control management of the cluster by role based access control to specific namespaces, and to control resource usage in Kubernetes enabling you to limit the usage of resources used by the pods in a namespace (memory, CPU etc).
 It's also possible to restrict resources on individual pods and we'll look at that later.